-Journeys in Film, in partnership with USC Rossier School of Education is committed to seeking new alliances and fostering partnerships that address further advancement of global education programs, as well as those promoting the power of film as a tool for teaching.
+Journeys in Film, in partnership with Center Edge at USC’s Rossier School of Education, is committed to seeking new alliances and fostering partnerships that address further advancement of global education programs, as well as those promoting the power of film as a tool for teaching.

 Working together, we can make a greater impact by: